How you can test new Google Home features before everyone else

-Recently, Google quietly announced it has extended its preview program to now include Google Home ($109.99 at Dell Home).
-Previously, the program was limited to Chromecast ($35.00 at Dell Home) devices.
+Recently, Google quietly announced it has extended its preview program to now include Google Home.
+Previously, the program was limited to Chromecast devices.
 The change was first spotted by Android Police.

 The Google Home preview will allow users of the dedicated personal assistant speaker to test and use features before the company makes them available to all users.